vkgpt11/LendingClubCaseStudy/README.md

 - Build risk profiles for applicants based on their financial history and other factors.
 - Predict the likelihood of default and estimate potential financial losses.
 - Adjust loan terms or interest rates for high-risk applicants to minimize credit loss.
+Loan Dataset was used to solve this problem.
+It contains the complete loan data for all loans issued through the time period 2007 t0 2011

 ## Conclusions
 - Conclusion 1 from the analysis